authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The ordering of the l= tag is significant, the first location specified should have priority over the second, etc.

 This does not guarantee that the first tags specified will be selected as there may be DNS errors, or some clients may not support all valid formats.
-However, on average, the first tags specified SHOULD be used to construct the indicator passed to the MUA.
+However, on average, the first tags specified SHOULD be used to construct the Indicator passed to the MUA.

 Publish Assertion Records
 -------------